Zhenlisme/heliano/readme.md

 |type|the mobility of HLE, either autonomous (auto) or nonautonomous (nonauto)|
 |name|unique identifier for each insertion|
 ### 5. Generation for consensus sequences
-The HELIANO package also provides a program (heliano_cons) for generating consensus sequences of HLE.
-Check the usage of heliano_cons:
+The HELIANO package also provides a program (heliano_cons) for generating consensus sequences of HLE Check the usage of heliano_cons:
 `heliano_cons -h`
 ```